Registered Agents Inc.: History

 In 2008, Dan Keen founded RAI after running a tree trimming and landscaping business.
 Initially focusing on company incorporation in the Pacific Northwest, Dan Keen grew RAI into a registered agent incorporating companies throughout the United States.
 According to Wired, RAI is a "one-stop shop for people seeking to incorporate a business in any US state, often in those with advantageous tax policies, while obscuring their identities."
-RAI uses pseudonyms to mask the identities of its employees and to sign their customers' incorporation documents, according to Wired.
-In Wyoming alone, RAI serves as the registered agent for over 50,000 companies.
+Wired also reported that RAI uses pseudonyms to mask the identities of its employees and to sign its customers' incorporation documents.
+In response, RAI called the reporting "outdated and patently wrong".
+In August 2021, RAI served as the registered agent for over 50,000 companies in Wyoming alone.
+In 2026, Fortune reported that RAI is the largest provider of business formation services in the U.S. and releases a monthly business formation report that shows state-level filing data from all U.S. states and Washington D.C.

 In 2020, RAI threatened to sue a Wyoming newspaper, The Sheridan Press, after it reported RAI to be the registered agent of companies with no presence in Wyoming that had received CARES Act money during the COVID-19 pandemic.
 In 2022, a joint investigation by The Washington Post and the International Consortium of Investigative Journalists stated that registered agents with apparent ties to RAI represented companies accused by Brazilian officials of laundering COVID-19 funds.
-A half-dozen other companies that registered using RAI's address were listed in criminal indictments for misuse of funds.
-Another company, the Alo Group, which received $531,562 in Paycheck Protection Program funds (PPP), later switched its address to an address in China before being administratively dissolved for not filing state paperwork in 2022.
+The Alo Group, which received $531,562 in Paycheck Protection Program funds (PPP), later switched its mailing address from RAI's to an address in China before being administratively dissolved for not filing state paperwork in 2022.

-Also in 2022, KELO-TV reported that RAI served as the registered agent for a company operating illegal robocalls targeted by the Federal Communications Commission (FCC).
 In 2023, the Committee to Protect Journalists reported that a company incorporated with RAI was used in cyberattacks against media organizations in several countries.
 The same year, according to Reuters, RAI served as the registered agent for LLCs used in cyberattacks, including one linked to a Russian entrepreneur and another used in an attack targeting Somali journalists.
 RAI was one of two firms that registered 55 percent of all incorporations in Wyoming in 2023, the year that Wyoming surpassed Delaware as the U.S. state with the most incorporations.

-In January 2024, RAI was reported to serve as the registered agent for a vital records intermediary company later shut down by the Wyoming authorities for misrepresentation.
-The same year, an RAI-registered company was linked to an organization providing dark money to political campaigns, and another was linked to an election disinformation operation involving a proposed library bond.
 In May 2024, Wyoming Secretary of State Chuck Gray dissolved three companies registered by RAI that the Federal Bureau of Investigation (FBI) found to be linked to fraud directed by North Korea's Ministry of Defence.